-- 5. On the File menu, click Save.
+- 5. Click File > Save.

 - 6. Open 1-8 General Ledger Setup.

 - 7. On the Payables tab, enter the ledger account to which you are posting the charge to subcontractors in the Workers' Compensation box.

 - 8. Click File > Save.

 Tip: The credit does not appear on the Workers' Compensation report, which only uses data from payroll records.
 To track and report the costs, create a separate Workers' Compensation ledger account.